 The annual renewal of your accredited status involves signing a declaration that all documents and compliance are still current and that implementation of plans is occurring and payment of the renewal fee.

-An on-site assessment by an independent assessor will be conducted within a three year period to verify compliance and statements made in your application.
+An on-site assessment by an independent assessor will be conducted from time to time to verify statements made in your application.
 This visit is not intended to be a disciplinary experience, but an opportunity to discuss your progress, ideas and comments on the program.

 A procedure for appeals allows operators a right of appeal against decisions relating to the non-approval or removal of Accreditation.
 Appeals are to be made by the operator to General Manager – Industry Development – Caravan Industry Association of Australia.

 The basis for appeals is to be limited to a refusal to grant accreditation or a removal of accreditation.
 Criticism of the accreditation program content is not a valid basis for appeal.